fogonthedowns/vbfold/README.md

-# TurboPuffer Rust
+# VBfold Rust

 A high-performance vector database implementation in Rust, designed as a compatible alternative to TurboPuffer with significant performance improvements for concurrent workloads.

 ## Overview

-TurboPuffer Rust is a memory-based vector database that provides fast similarity search capabilities for high-dimensional vectors.
+VBfold Rust is a memory-based vector database that provides fast similarity search capabilities for high-dimensional vectors.
 Built from the ground up in Rust, it addresses concurrency issues found in other implementations while delivering exceptional performance for both ingestion and query operations.

 ## Performance Characteristics